Species Introduction

 ✓ Expert Tip

-Introduce new fish gradually and monitor interactions closely to ensure compatibility and reduce stress.
+Introduce new tank mates gradually and monitor interactions closely to ensure compatibility.

 Q: How do I properly acclimatise Ramirez’s Dwarf Cichlids to my aquarium?

-Acclimatisation is crucial for reducing stress in newly introduced Ramirez’s Dwarf Cichlids.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise temperatures.
+Acclimatising your Ramirez’s Dwarf Cichlids is essential to reduce stress.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
 Then, gradually introduce small amounts of aquarium water into the bag over the next hour.
-This process helps the fish adjust to the water parameters of your tank.
-After acclimatisation, gently net the fish into the aquarium, avoiding adding any transport water, which may contain harmful substances.
-This method enhances their chances of thriving in their new environment.
+After this, gently release the fish into the tank, avoiding adding bag water, which may contain harmful substances.
+This slow acclimatisation process will help your fish adjust to their new environment.

 ✓ Expert Tip